bvillasen/blog/astro/_posts/2019-12-18-puchwein_uvb.md

 ## UVB Spectrum

-Here is a comparison of the spectrum from the Puchwein+18 UVB to the HM12 for several redshifts:
+Here is a comparison of the spectrum from Puchwein+18 UVB to  HM12 for several redshifts:

 <img src="{{ site.url }}assets/images/uvb_comparison_1.png">